chelate/MatisseCytometry.jl/README.md

 This data directory *must* contain a steinbock-formatted file where the rows match the channels in the img tiffs.

-If you don't have such a directory, you can play with the project by downloading the example steinbock test images
+If you don't have such a directory, you can play with the project by downloading the example steinbock test images after loading the project

 ```julia
 MatisseCytometry.set_project("path/for/you/test")